HackMemphis/HM-Planning/marketing/marketing-plan.md

 People to contact: (please add URLs)
 * HackNashville (@hacknashville)
 * Commercial Appeal (From Bryan: I've got a lot of contacts here.
 I used to work here and my dad is currently the digital editor)
-* Memphis Business Journal - Bryan will contact
+* Memphis Business Journal - Bryan has initially reached out.
+Will proceed more when site design/logo design are done.
 * Dev Companies in Memphis
   * [Mosaik](http://www.mosaik.com)
   * [Fedex](http://www.fedex.com)